lukefx/hubot-telegram/README.md

 You can specify the interval (in milliseconds) in which the adapter will poll Telegram for updates.
 This option only applies if you are not using a [webhook](https://core.telegram.org/bots/api#setwebhook).

+**TELEGRAM_PRIVACY** (optional)

+When you turn off privacy mode, you should mark this variable as false.
+With privacy mode disabled, all messages will be processed and any leading slashes will be stripped.
+If you mark this variable as disabled, the messages will be processed "as is" and any slashes will be kept.
+This is useful if you want to run a bot that relies heavily on `head` functionality.

 ## Telegram Specific Functionality (ie. Stickers, Images)

 If you want to create a script that relies on specific Telegram functionality that is not available to Hubot normall, you can do so by emitting the `telegram:invoke` event in your script: